MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M03_ak.md

 ## **Lab Scenario**

 In the labs of this course you will assume the role of Joni Sherman, a Teams Administrator for Contoso Ltd. Your organization is planning to deploy Microsoft Teams.
 However, there are concerns about current network infrastructure to meet the requirements for Microsoft Teams services.
 Therefore, you need to analyze the current network infrastructure and perform bandwidth calculations.
 Based on your estimation, you can provide recommendations to the networking team.
-Furthermore, your organization is planning to purchase and deploy multiple Teams devices.
-You will need to evaluate different devices profiles and configure profile settings for the devices.
-At the end, you will need to evaluate the process of creating Microsoft Teams room, where multiple Teams rooms will be purchased in your organization.

 ## **Objectives**